cizia64/CrossMix-OS/README.md

 **To make a fresh install:**
 - Format your SD card in FAT32. (use a genuine, name-brand SD card and not the stock one sold with your console)*
-- Download the [last release of CrossMix-OS](https://github.com/cizia64/CrossMix-OS/releases/latest) (in the "assets", at the bottom of the release page, look for "CrossMix-OS_v1.x.x.zip")
+- Download the [latest release of CrossMix-OS](https://github.com/cizia64/CrossMix-OS/releases/latest) (in the "assets", at the bottom of the release page, look for "CrossMix-OS_v1.x.x.zip")
-- Extract all the content of the archive on the root of your SD card.
+- Extract the archive to the root of your formatted SD card.
 - Copy your BIOS files into the `BIOS` folder (on stock SD card copy it from `RetroArch/.retroarch/system` to `BIOS` folder)
 - Copy your own ROMs into the `Roms` folder (or copy the `Roms` folder from stock SD card)
 - Insert your SD card into your TrimUI Smart Pro and boot the console.